 The Skandalaris Center is running live IdeaBounces(R) this fall.
 See their website for details.

 Consider attending one to give your pitch live.
 The feedback you receive will help you shape your final video pitch.

 A wonderful benefit to entering the contest is that whether you win prize money or not, you will receive detailed feedback on your pitch including how you were rated on each of the 8 judging criteria.
 You'll also receive judges' comments to help you improve your pitch and idea.

 The pool of judges is made up of real entrepreneurs, VCs, startup mentors and professionals out in the world who are part of WashU's alumni network.

-Here are some non-WashU examples of 2-minute pitches from a similar competition held at another university.
+Here are some WashU examples of 2-minute pitches.

 There are no confidentiality or non-disclosure agreements as part of this competition.
 Submitting to the contest has the potential of releasing your idea to the world.
 However, given this does not reveal a fully detailed business plan, your risks are minimal.
 But if you have a "trade secret" or patentable idea, you might simply allude to that in your pitch without actually revealing the details.
 It is up to you how much to reveal.